BerkkanB/BasicNewsApp/README.md

  - With multimodule structure, Compose Navigation will be implemented better, in accordance with the SOLID principles
  - Categories should be pulled from server
  - Database entities should mapped to ui data form before came to ui layer
+ - Unit tests and Portrait mode could be added
+ - Slider timer for auto-sliding could be implemented

 ## Note
 The UI-UX never cared